With Chapter 9, we move from (mainly) propositional logic to predicate logic. We will need to extend and complicate our language.

 A sentence is a wff with no free variables.

-2. SemanticsThe first thing we need to do semantics for a full first-order language is a domain or universe.
+3. SemanticsThe first thing we need in order to do semantics for a full first-order language is a domain or universe.
 This is the set of objects we want to use the language to talk about.
 (When we construct sentences about a blocks world, for example, the domain is the set of blocks in that world.)

 A formula with n free variables is satisfied by a sequence of n objects from the domain iff the result of replacing the variables by names of the objects, in order, yields a true sentence.